-Lebanon set to get new national unity government in days: politicians
+Lebanon set to get new national unity government in days - politicians

 Hariri has resisted the demand.

-But under a compromise that has taken shape, the Hezbollah-linked Sunnis are expected to put forward names of ministerial candidates acceptable to them for inclusion in the government rather than insisting that they themselves should get the seat.
+But under a compromise that has taken shape, the Hezbollah-linked Sunnis are expected to be represented in government by a candidate acceptable to them rather than insisting that they themselves should get the seat.

 In exchange, they say they want Hariri to acknowledge their political standing as a group of Sunnis independent of his Future Movement by meeting them.
 The Hariri family has dominated Lebanese Sunni politics for decades.

-“Within two or three days - God willing - you will hear the news that the Lebanese masses were waiting for,” Abdel Rahim Mrad, one of the pro-Hezbollah Sunni MPs, said after a meeting with a top security official involved in mediation efforts.
+“Within two or three days - God willing - you will hear the news that the Lebanese masses were waiting for,” Abdel Rahim Mrad, one of the pro-Hezbollah Sunni MPs, said after meeting Ibrahim.
+“All the problems have been solved.”

-“All the problems have been solved,” he said, standing alongside Major General Abbas Ibrahim, the security official.

-“Matters are moving quickly and if things stay like this without obstacles - and I don’t expect obstacles - the government will soon see the light,” Ibrahim said in a televised news conference.

-The Sunni minister is expected to be named among a group of ministers allotted to President Michel Aoun, representing a compromise on the part of his Free Patriotic Movement which had been trying to secure control of 11 ministerial portfolios - more than one third of the new cabinet.
+The Sunni minister is expected to be named among a group of ministers allotted to President Michel Aoun, a compromise on the part of his Free Patriotic Movement (FPM).
+“Every solution requires a concession and everybody has conceded,” Gebran Bassil, the head of the FPM and Aoun’s son-in-law, said.

-Additional reporting by Dahlia Nehme; Editing by Andrew Heavens, Richard Balmforth
+Additional reporting by Dahlia Nehme in Beirut and Lesley Wroughton in Washington.
+Editing by Andrew Heavens, Richard Balmforth and James Dalgleish